 These bits control whether an individual clock output is enabled or not.
 If the EN_CLKout_Global bit (See 2.8.4) is set to zero or if GOE pin is held low, all CLKoutX_EN bit states will be ignored and all clock outputs will be disabled.
-See 1.8 for more information on CLKout states.

 CLKoutX_EN bit Conditions CLKoutX State

-0 EN_CLKout_Global Disabled (default)

-1 bit = 1 Enabled
+0 EN_CLKout_Global bit = 1 Disabled

-GOE pin = High / No
+GOE pin = High / No (default)

-Connect
+1 Connect Enabled